iot-block/iotchain/docs/src/main/tut/guides/deploy.md

 *requires*
 - **Keystore file**

-    Keystore file is your node's identity, you can create your account using our Wallet App(https://iotchain.io/wallet), export the keystore from app.
+    Keystore file is your node's identity, you can create your account using our tool from `https://github.com/iot-block/iotchain/releases`.

+    First, download `tool.jar`.
+    then `java -jar tool.jar password`, you will get a keystore in current path.

     For example, if your address is `0x0eef064fd13402379b285d25f90af1beeb4f73eb`, your keystore filename will be `0eef064fd13402379b285d25f90af1beeb4f73eb.json`.